Requirements to Apply

 - A School of Educational Studies advisor will work with you to complete a Academic Breadth Transcript Review form

-- School-Based Recommendation: a recommendation from a teacher who has observed you in the classroom--can be completed by the same person verifying your 20 hours of experience
+- School-Based Recommendation: a recommendation from a teacher who has observed you in an elementary school classroom

 Students accepted to the Elementary Education Option will be legally required to submit their fingerprints to the Washington state Office of Superintendent of Public Instruction for Washington State Patrol and FBI background checks.